-The central map in Figure 4 shows the spatial distribution of H β line flux across the main components of the arc, where we have integrated the line flux between $\lambda = 4855$ Å and 4867Å.
+The central map in Fig. 4 shows the spatial distribution of H β line flux across the main components of the arc, where we have integrated the line flux between $\lambda=4855 \mbox{Å}$ and 4867 $\mbox{Å}$.
 The small panels around the H β line map show the H β profiles of different spatial pixels as indicated.
 These individual panels clearly show that the H β line shows different profiles in different regions across the lensed images.

-We can show these components in an alternative way, using the position-velocity diagrams in Figure 5 and Figure 6 for the A2 and A3 images, respectively.
-Figure 5 clearly shows two spatially separated components corresponding to the A2 image.
-The peak of one component is blue-shifted by $\sim 130 \text{ km s}^{-1}$ and spatially separated by $\sim 1''$ relative to the peak of the other.
-DZ11 identified these two components with the main galaxy and the clump because they could not separate the clump from the rest of the galaxy using longslit observations.
+We can show these components in an alternative way, using the position-velocity diagrams in Fig. 5 and Fig. 6 for the A2 and A3 images, respectively.
+Fig. 5 clearly shows two spatially separated components corresponding to the A2 image.
+The peak of one component is blue-shifted by ~ 130 km s-1 and spatially separated by $\sim 1''$ relative to the peak of the other.
+DZ11 identified these two components with the main galaxy and the clump because they could not separate the clump from the rest of the galaxy using long-slit observations.
 Here, using IFU data, we have excluded the clump from these position-velocity diagrams.
 The two retained components are associated with the galaxy and the red (in the spectral direction) component that DZ11 identified as the clump is part of the main galaxy.
-From the lens modeling that we describe in Section 5, we will see that the blue-shifted component comes from the eastern part of the galaxy (see Figure 13).
-The A3 image in Figure 6 also shows this blue-shifted component but not as spatially separated.
-We will argue below (see Section 6.3) that a reasonable interpretation of this component is that it corresponds to an outflow from the galaxy.
+From the lens modelling that we describe in Section 5, we will see that the blue-shifted component comes from the eastern part of the galaxy (see Fig. 13).
+The A3 image in Fig. 6 also shows this blue-shifted component but not as spatially separated.
+We will argue below (see Section 6.3) that a reasonable interpretation of this component might be that it corresponds to an outflow from the galaxy.